 I work with people to heal from their past and prepare for their future.
 My person-centered approach means I listen and try to understand what people’s needs are.
 Then, I form a partnership in helping them.
 I assist people through several modalities, including psychodynamic orientation with elements of cognitive-behavioral therapy, play therapy techniques, positive psychotherapy, and solution-focused therapy.

 I hold a Master of Science in counseling psychology from the University of Kansas, and a Bachelor of Science in computer engineering from Southern Illinois University.
 I also hold a Master of Arts.
 I am a Certifid Clinical Trauma Professional.
 I also have training in trauma-focused cognitive behavioral therapy.
 Throughout my life experience and practicum experience at the Metropolitan Organization to Counter Sexual Assault as a counseling intern, I often meet people who are hurting and need to be heard.
+Previously, I worked as a behavioral health assessor providing suicide risk assessments to children and adolescents.
 In my role as a university access specialist, I advocated for college students with (primarily mental and cognitive, but also physical) disabilities, helping them obtain accommodations and work toward academic success.
-In addition, I work as a behavioral health assessor providing suicide risk assessments to children and adolescents.

 In addition to individual and group therapy, I offer specialized support in social-emotional and behavior management trainings for non-profits that serve youth in K-5th grades.
 Also, I speak at a variety of events and offer topics on mental/emotional health, social justice, and work-life balance.